ivaaak/.NET-RealEstate/README.md

 - Bootstrap 5
 - Toastr
 - jQuery

-Features/Things I intend to implement:

 - HangFire for scheduling

+Features I intend to implement:

 - Auth0
 - Build/Configure a cralwer to copy listings from a real site/dataset
 - SignalR